ikhsanhabibi/multimodal-interaction-project/README.md

 # Multimodal Interaction Project

 The main task of the project is to develop multimodal game by using Unity.
-The output of the project has to be a game designed and implemented by your group that is using different modalities in the gameplay.
+The output of the project is a game designed and implemented by a group that is using different modalities in the gameplay.

 Achieved tasks:
 - Designed idea of the game and develop in the virtual environment